-Bill C-62 outlined specific circumstances in which special resolutions of members - two-thirds vote - are required to make "fundamental changes" to the corporation (s.
-198).
-This included altering the conditions and rights of membership, the number of required directors and/or the distribution of assets upon dissolution (inter alia).
-There were also detailed provisions dealing with circumstances in which a corporation wishes to amalgamate with one or more other corporations (s.
-205), liquidate (see Part 14), dissolve (see Part 14) or be continued under the laws of another jurisdiction (s.
-214).
+The new Act outlines specific circumstances in which special resolutions of members - two-thirds vote - are required to make "fundamental changes" to the corporation (s.
+197).
+This includes altering the conditions and rights of membership, the number of required directors and/or the distribution of assets upon dissolution.
+There are also detailed provisions dealing with circumstances in which a corporation wishes to amalgamate with one or more other corporations (s.
+204), liquidate (see Part 14), dissolve (see Part 14) or be continued under the laws of another jurisdiction (s.
+213).